Style Details

 | Factory | Where the style will be made.
 The dropdown for this can be configured in Site Settings > Company > Supplier List. |

 | Additional Markets | Allows you to select a country from the dropdown list.
 The list is system generated.
-You can also edit this field directly from Search > Style view for quick updates across multiple styles. |
+You can also edit this field directly from Search > Style view for quick updates across multiple styles.
+When you create an order, Additional Markets is copied to Order > Style Details > Additional Markets as the starting list for that order.
+You can then add or remove countries on the order without changing this style record. |

 What You Can Do